x1nchen/go-micro/README.md

 The **Nitro** model is in-memory defaults with a pluggable architecture.
 Blaze with pure in-memory development and swap out as needed to go multi-process or multi-host.

-Nitro is currently undergoing a complete rewrite and is considered unstable for use.
+Note: Nitro is currently undergoing a complete rewrite and is considered unstable for use.

 ## Features

-V3 aka Nitro TBD.
-Focusing on dapps, IoT, edge and p2p.
-Potential features include.
+Now focusing on dapps, IoT, edge and p2p.
+Features include:

 - Lightweight RPC based communications
 - Event broadcasting and notifications